Rintaro0406/Master-Thesis/GCNN_Inference/README.md

 ## Section 2: GCNN Inference
 The complementary aspect of simulation is inference, where we aim to estimate the cosmological parameters from the density field.
 In my inference pipeline, I utilize the DeepSphere framework, which incorporates graph convolutional neural networks (GCNN) instead of summarizing data to a two-point function.
 This directory contains my code for the training steps of GCNN models and data preprocessing.
-The content in this subdirectory primarily aligns with Chapter 7 of my Master's thesis.
+The content in this subdirectory primarily aligns with Chapter 7 of my Master's thesis  [Masterarbeit.pdf](Masterarbeit.pdf).

 ## Structure of Inference Pipeline